nikitabryuhanov/nikitabryuhanov/README.md

 ## 👨‍💻 About Me
 - 🎓 3rd-year IT student at South Ural State University (SUSU)
-- 💡 Passionate about frontend, design systems and accessibility
+- 💡 Passionate about frontend and english language
 - 🚀 Currently learning React, TypeScript, Vite, Tailwind
 - 🔭 Goal: Build beautiful and accessible user interfaces
 - 🌍 Also improving my English to B2 level